-I will do my best to exemplify through my skirt collection, even though I (obviously) don’t have all 5 different body types.
-But I am enough of a skirt hoarder to know how each and every one of them can work for you:
+Now I (obviously) don’t have all 5 different body types.
+But I am enough of a skirt hoarder (and fashion lover) to know how each and every one of them can work for you.
+So I will do my best to exemplify through my skirt collection:

-However, hourglasses!
 Do keep in mind that thanks to your great proportions, you can wear really any type of skirt out there.
 Just make sure to always keep your upper and lower body parts balanced for the most aesthetic result.

 Triangle– circle skirt

-I think nothing looks best on reverse triangle shaped ladies than a well made A-line or bubble skirt- especially if they’re made of a stiff fabric.
-These types of skirts will add volume to your lower half to balance the top, but will still keep your waist defined enough.
+I think nothing looks best on reverse triangle shaped ladies than a well made ballerina or bubble skirt.
+Especially if they’re made of a stiff fabric!

 My recommendation is to go for lighter colours as well, that make the area you wear them on optically larger.
-If possible, also opt for darker colours on your top half to make it look less prominent.
+You can also opt for darker colours on your top half, if you want to make it look less prominent.

-Add to it a flowy top that ends no lower than your hip bone, preferably in a dark shade, to gloss over any lumps and bumps.
-It will visually create a waist where there might be none, and keep your whole silhouette clean and streamlined.
+Add to it a flowy top that ends no lower than your hip bone, preferably in a dark shade, which will gloss over any lumps and bumps.
+It visually creates a waist where there might be none, and keeps your whole silhouette streamlined.